Answering Open-Domain Questions of Varying Reasoning Steps from Text: Open-Domain Question Answering

 \section{Open-Domain Question Answering}

 The task of open-domain question answering is concerned with finding the answer $a$ to a question $q$ from a large text collection $\mathcal D$.
-Successful solutions to this task usually involve two crucial components: an \emph{information retrieval} system that finds a small set of relevant documents $\mathcal D_r$ from $\mathcal D$, and a \emph{reading comprehension} system that extracts the answer from it. \citet{chen2017reading} presented one of the first neural-network-based approaches to this problem, which was later extended by \citet{wang2018reinforced} with a \emph{reranking} system to further reduce the amount of context the reading comprehension component has to consider to improve answer accuracy.
+Successful solutions to this task usually involve two crucial components: an \emph{information retrieval} system that finds a small set of relevant documents $\mathcal D_r$ from $\mathcal D$, and a \emph{reading comprehension} system that extracts the answer from it. \footnote{Some recent work breaks away from this mold, and use large pretrained language models \citep[\eg, T5; ][]{raffel2020t5} to directly generate answers from knowledge stored in model parameters.} \citet{chen2017reading} presented the first neural-network-based approach to this problem, which was later extended by \citet{wang2018reinforced} with a \emph{reranking} system to further reduce the amount of context the reading comprehension component has to consider to improve answer accuracy.

 More recently, \citet{yang2018hotpotqa} showed that this single-step retrieve-and-read approach to open-domain question answering is inadequate for more complex questions that require multiple pieces of evidence to answer (\eg, \emph{``What is the population of Mark Twain's hometown?''}).
-Later work demonstrated that this can be resolved by retrieving supporting facts beyond a single step, but many approaches are tailored to this task by leveraging Wikipedia hyperlinks \citep{nie2019revealing, asai2020learning} or explicitly modeling fixed reasoning steps \citep{qi2019answering, min-etal-2019-multi}.

-However, most previous work assumes that all questions are either exclusively single-hop or multi-hop during training and evaluation, even when the model itself is not heavily tailored towards one or the other.
-This limits their applicability in real-world applications where the retrieval difficulty of questions cannot be determined ahead of time.
-We propose \irrr{}, a system that performs variable-hop retrieval for open-domain QA, and a new benchmark to evaluate systems in a more realistic setting.
+While later work approaches these by extending supporting fact retrieval beyond one step, most assumes that all questions are either exclusively single-hop or multi-hop during training and evaluation.
+We propose \irrr{}, a system that performs variable-hop retrieval for open-domain QA to address these issues, and present a new benchmark, \beerqa{}, to evaluate systems in a more realistic setting.